 USA | 1983 | 132 minutes.
 This 1983 romantic musical, directed, co-written, co-produced and starring Barbra Streisand is based on the Isaac Bashevis Singer story Yentl, the Yesihva Boy and portrays the odyssey of an Ashkenazi Jewish girl in Poland who decides to dress and live like a man so that she can receive an education Talmudic Law after her father dies.
 Co-starring Mandy Patinkin and Amy Irving, and Streisand singing Papa, Can You Hear Me? and The Way He Makes Me Feel, songs by Michel Legrand.
 Free Admission.
 Reserve Tickets

-Film submissions for the April 2016 festival are now open.
+Film submissions for the April 2016 festival have closed.

 Film submissions for spring 2016 festival started June 1, 2015 and end October 31, 2015.
 All films are considered that have at least 50% or more Jewish content or are Israeli-made.
 Films must be recent (2014, 2015, 2016).